Generalized Clockwork Theory: Conclusions

 \section{Conclusions}

 In this note, we have attempted to generalize the clockwork idea in several directions, while keeping the original notion of natural generation of hierarchy in a theory whose fundamental parameters are of similar size.
 Or, in mundane terms, getting an exponential hierarchy, at the price of considering $N+1$ fields.
 From a lattice point of view, we have demonstrated that coupling beyond nearest neighbors leads to enhanced symmetry, depending on the number of neighbors each site couples to.
-This is interpreted as higher derivative terms in the extra-dimension point of view.
+This is interpreted as higher derivative terms from the extra-dimensional point of view.
 If we allow all possible number of neighbors interactions, the massive eigenstates are shifted considerably, but a massless mode and a residual $U(1)$ remain in tact.
-The masses of the axions in these constructions are modified and could result in an 'inverted hierarchy' at the price of losing perturbativity.
+The masses of the axions in these constructions are modified and could come close to the mass of the radial modes.
 We have further generalized the clockwork to global $O(N)$ models.

 Generalization to SUGRA is a delicate issue.
-If we use spurions or stabilizers, the SUSY breaking either has to be as large as the clockwork term for viable phenomenology, or more ingredients have to be added, such as further uplifting of $N-1$ flat directions, or having the same energy scale for the clockwork and the CC.
+If we use spurions or stabilizers, the SUSY breaking either has to be as large as the clockwork term for viable phenomenology, or more ingredients have to be added, such as further uplifting of $N$ flat directions, or having the same energy scale for the clockwork and the CC.
 Simple successful CW SUGRA proceeds either by tuning $w_0$ in the superpotential to cancel the spurions/stabilizers contributions, or by discarding such fields and building a manifestly shift symmetric superpotential.
+We have also demonstrated how to break SUSY spontaneously and simultaneously conserve or break the CW symmetry for model building purposes.
+A particularly interesting result, is the fact that the CW symmetry actually dictates the SUSY breaking direction, if one does not want to change the field content of the theory.
+This direction is exactly the CW massless mode, that gets a finite mass, and neither SUSY nor CW are left in tact.
+Finally, in the mass basis, a generic SUSY breaking direction which is not the massless mode is available by trivial solution of the extremum equations.

 Conformal coupling of the CW metric in 5D, makes the massless mode tachyonic upon discretization.
 This is a generic property of negatively curved 5D manifolds once we canonically normalize the kinetic terms of the scalar field and discretize.
 A 5D mass term, generically uplifts the massless mode, though for certain value of parameters the masslessness can be restored.
 This conclusion is valid also in the presence of conformal coupling to gravity in negatively curved 5D manifolds.
 Finally, with a positively curved $5D$ manifold, one can generate mass for the CW massless mode, but then the charges of the CW scalars become site-dependent.
 All in all, it seems we have only started to unravel the various possibilities of the clockwork mechanism.